 If you are thinking about motorhome hire or campervan rental in Italy, then Google ‘campervan hire Italy’ or ‘motorhome rental Italy’ for the best deals.
 There are lots of sites offering motorhome hire in Italy; make sure to read the reviews on each site and don’t just make your comparison on cost alone.

 The quality of the roads and abilities of Italian drivers are mixed.
 The further south in Italy in your motorhome you go, the more the road network requires investment.
 Read our post about how to drive in Italy to get a flavour.

 - You must carry your driving licence and have a minimum of third party insurance cover for your motorhome.
-Post Brexit you will need a 1968 International Driving Permit and a green card as proof of insurance.
+When motorhoming in Italy post Brexit, you may need a 1968 International Driving Permit and a green card as proof of insurance.